 The wild rose was adopted as the state flower of Iowa in 1897.
 Although no particular species was designated by the Iowa Legislature, the wild prairie rose (Rosa Pratincola) is usually cited as the official flower.
+All State Flowers

-Wild roses bloom from June through late summer throughout Iowa - the petals come in varying shades of pink, with yellow stamens decorating the flower's center.
+Wild roses bloom from June through late summer throughout Iowa - the petals come in varying shades of pink, with yellow stamens at the flower's center.

 The rose is our national flower and the state flower of New York, the Cherokee rose is the state flower of Georgia, and the wild prairie rose is also the state flower of North Dakota.